Enterprise platform

 Our verdict

-Microsoft's developer-grade agent service running on Azure AI Foundry.
-Different audience from Copilot Studio — for engineering teams building production agents, not ops teams configuring no-code workflows.
+Microsoft's developer-grade agent service on Azure AI Foundry.
+For engineering teams building production agents, not ops teams configuring no-code workflows.

 Best for